VChukwuocha/MGMT-382-Project-1/README.md

 <p>
   Whether it’s a corporate lunch or a wedding, our <b>professional catering team</b> ensures every event is unforgettable.
-  Explore <a href="https://www.triplexxxfamilyrestaurant.com/" target="_blank">Triple XXX Family Restaurant</a>
-  for inspiration on local flavor and style.
 </p>

 <ul>